-These old fashioned ice cream shake recipes will remind you of the soda parlor at the local diner.
+These original ice cream milkshake recipes will remind you of Big Al's Diner on the old Happy Days series.
 Recall those happy days with a cold, frothy shake in the flavor of your choice.
 The proven fountain recipes and rich all-natural flavor ingredients ensure that you will enjoy the best homemade shake imaginable.

 Mom's Recipe Scrapbooks (c.
 1920s)